yeohhq/tp/docs/DeveloperGuide.md

 ##### Implementation

-The TimerThread is a separate thread used for automatic tracking of missed appointments, and is created upon application launch.
+The TimerThread is a separate thread used for automatic tracking of missed appointments, and is initiated by MainApp.

 Here is a summary of how the Timer Thread work:
 1. On initialization, `MainApp` creates an instance of `TimerThread` and calls it's `run()` method to being running the